adityadhopade/interview_deck/kubernetes_trivia.md

   - `Readiness Probe` -

-    - Purpose: The readiness probe is used to determine if a container is ready to accept incoming network traffic.
+    - **Purpose**: The readiness probe is used to determine if a container is ready to accept incoming network traffic.
 It signals whether the container is in a state to serve requests.
-    - Working: Similar to the liveness probe, the readiness probe executes a command or HTTP request at specified intervals.
+    - **Working**: Similar to the liveness probe, the readiness probe executes a command or HTTP request at specified intervals.
 If the probe succeeds, the container is considered ready to receive traffic.
 If it fails, the container is marked as not ready, and it is removed from the service's load balancer until it becomes ready again.

     ```
     readinessProbe: